Ada-Developers-Academy/core-about-ada/tools/slack.md

 You can find a list of Channels on the left menu.
 Each channel is a group conversation with one or more users.
 Each channel typically exists for a specific topic.

-At ada we use a few channels for specific things:

-- _annoucements_ - Used for Ada official annoucements about events, or curriculum.
-- _csmemes_ - a channel to share funny memes or jokes about programming or technology.
-- _pre-ada-homework_ - Used for discussions on the Pre Ada Material
+You were automatically added to a number of channels when you joined the Slack for your cohort, such as `#announcements`, `#general`, and `#study-hall`.
+Check the description of each channel to see what it's for.

 ### Creating Channels

 You are welcome to create channels for discussions on a topic of interest.
 With discussions in Slack please remember and adhere to the Code of Conduct Expectations.

+After adding a channel, it's usually a good idea to make a post in `#general` to let other folks know the channel exists.
+Otherwise, it's likely that no one will know about it!

-Like with users you can use the `+` sign to join channels you aren't currently in.
+As with users you can use the `+` sign to join channels you aren't currently in.
+Before making your own channel, check to see if there is already a channel for the topic you are interested in.

 ## Customizing Slack